The repetends of reduced fractions $a/b^k$ approach full complexity with an increasing $k$: Introduction

-\end{defin} For $j=1$, the second factor is the empty word.
+\end{definition} For $j=1$, the second factor is the empty word.

-Since the $g$-ary expansion is purely periodic any factor (subword) of length $j$ in the expansion is already factor of $F_g(a/b,j)$. \begin{defin} \normalfont A word of length $j\geq 1$ is called $j$-word.
+Since the $g$-ary expansion is purely periodic, any factor (subword) of length $j$ in the expansion is already a factor of $F_g(a/b,j)$. \begin{definition} \normalfont A word of length $j\geq 1$ is called a {\it $j$-word}.
 The $j$-word at $i$ is the word